 The iOS app at the time of writing had a 4.5-star rating and had been recently updated.
 I had no issues with the recently released iOS14.
 The Google Play Store showed a rating of 4.4-star, so users seem to be equally happy.

 A pleasant app surprise

 Any other digital picture frame app that I have tested so far required the user to register for an account.
 They require a user name, a password, confirmation of the password via email, and a login.
 While this sounds like an easy enough process, it is still complicated compared to how easy it is with a Frameo frame.

-All you have to do on the Frameo is to select a name for yourself.
+All you have to do with the Frameo software is to select a name for yourself.
 You’re done.
 No registration via email is necessary.